sroebuck/scala-meteor-chat/README.md

 the output buffering is switched off and the size is not sent then it should default to `chunked` but I haven't been able to find a way of making that work yet!

+The calls to Atmosphere now seem to successfully including this padding of characters so I'm not entirely sure where I went wrong before.

 ### Websocket support not working in Firefox 8 and Opera 11

 This stackoverflow question answers the question of which browsers support WebSockets: <http://stackoverflow.com/questions/1253683/websocket-for-html5>.